Bashton-Lab/ProCogGraph/README.md

     cd ProCogGraph
     ```

-3. Run the setup script to download the latest flat files and create the necessary directories and Docker compose files if running on Linux:
+3. Run the setup script to download the latest flat files and create the necessary directories and Docker compose files if running on Linux/OSX:

     ``` bash
     ./setup_docker_linux.sh
     ```

-    or for Windows:
+    or for Windows (in Powershell with administrative access)

     ``` powershell
+    Set-ExecutionPolicy Unrestricted
     ./setup_docker_windows.ps1
+    Set-ExecutionPolicy Restricted
     ```

     This script creates the necessary directories for setting up the database, downloads the latest flat files from Zenodo and produces two yaml files, one to build the database (run first time only) and one to run the database (run each time you want to start the database).